arnabch-dev/particles-io/backend/readme.md

     * Redis is the layer for syncing -> Getting initial states or where the player was last time or a snapshot
     * Local cache is for the fast changing data.
 Coordinates changing at every 15ms.
 Also the projectiles
     * At every 15ms -> Local cache is updated
-    * At every 30s -> the redis cache + database is updated
+    * At every 30s -> the redis cache is updated
+    * Not saving player movements to the database as we dont need replay for later on.
+May be added with a queue with aggregation doing batch updates
     * Some necessary parts like leaderboard and removal of players are done in the cache + db directly along with the local cache

 * Failover strategy